WiseLibs/better-sqlite3/docs/api.md

 // => [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-So far, we've only talked about [eponymous-only virtual tables](https://www.sqlite.org/vtab.html#epovtab).
-These are virtual tables that automatically exist, without needing to run a `CREATE VIRTUAL TABLE` statement.

-However, sometimes you may want to create many similar virtual tables, each with a different configuration.
-For example, you can make a virtual table that reads CSV files, but each CSV file would need different column names, which you can't do with a single virtual table.
-For these use-cases, you can define a *non-eponymous* virtual table module.
-Think of it like a virtual table "class" that can be instantiated by running [`CREATE VIRTUAL TABLE`](https://sqlite.org/lang_createvtab.html) statements.
+Normally, when you register a virtual table, the virtual table *automatically exists* without needing to run a `CREATE VIRTUAL TABLE` statement.
+However, if you provide a factory function as the second argument (a function that *returns* virtual table definitions), then no virtual table will be created automatically.
+Instead, you can create multiple similar virtual tables by running [`CREATE VIRTUAL TABLE`](https://sqlite.org/lang_createvtab.html) statements, each with their own module arguments.
+Think of it like defining a virtual table "class" that can be instantiated by running `CREATE VIRTUAL TABLE` statements.

-To register a *non-eponymous* virtual table module, simply provide a factory function that *returns* virtual table definitions:

 ```js
 const fs = require('fs');